 The Commission investigates and, if warranted, adjudicates violations of the Cook County Minimum Wage Ordinance.
 If you believe that you have been underpaid for work performed for an employer in Cook County, contact the Cook County Commission on Human Rights for an intake interview.
-Investigators for the Commission can be reached Monday through Friday from 9am to 4pm by telephone, email or in-person (or outside of these hours by appointment).
 Due to the volume of intake interviews, initial consultations are limited to 30 minutes.
-Please consider reviewing and sending the Commission a Complaint Intake Worksheet in advance so that the investigator can best advise you as to whether your case is one that the Commission has the legal authority to investigate and help you evaluate the strength of your legal claim.
-The Minimum Wage Complaint Intake Worksheet is in the download section of this page.
+Please consider reviewing and sending the Commission a Complaint Information Sheet in advance so that the investigator can best advise you as to whether your case is one that the Commission has the legal authority to investigate and help you evaluate the strength of your legal claim.
+The Minimum Wage Complaint Information Sheet is in the Downloads section of this page.

 If after your initial intake interview, the Commission believes that it has the legal authority to investigate your claim and that your legal claim is colorable, the Commission will help you prepare a written complaint.
 You may also prepare your own complaint or have an attorney prepare one for you.
 However, if you prepare your own complaint or your attorney prepares one for you, you must use the Commission's Complaint Form (see the form in this page's Downloads) or a substantial equivalent.